ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

    * Implement multiplayer functionality for connect four.
    * Research and add video chat to the games.
+   * Add a navbar to the main page.
    * Build backend (build MongoDB models with mongoose).
    * Build API using express framework and node.js.
    * Implement basic features such as login, signup, logout, etc.
    * Add a game instance - store game records persistently.
-   * GET user game history.
    * Authenticate user.

 **Attendees:** everyone in attendance.